 Triage Subcommittee

 Mr. Booe provided the update.
 He stated that since the last meeting of the WGQ EC, there have been triage dispositions of four requests for standards development.
 Standards Request R24006, submitted jointly by Iroquois Gas Transmission, L.P. and TC Energy, proposes adding two new data elements, "Off-System Downstream Contract Indicator" and "Off-System Upstream Contract Indicator," to the Nomination and Scheduled Quantity Datasets in NAESB WGQ Version 4.0 to track gas nominations and scheduled quantities linked to off-system contracts.
 Additionally, these indicators would also be incorporated into the nomination key for better identification and management of these contracts.
-Standards Request R25001, submitted by Enercross, proposes modification to NAESB WGQ Standard No. 1.4.5 (Scheduled Quantity) to include missing pool volumes in the SQTS (Scheduled Quantity Tracking System) dataset.
-Standards Request R25002, submitted by Enercross, proposes modification to NAESB WGQ Standard 5.4.25 to make certain information mandatory in Bids, Offers, Awards dataset and the Replacement Shipper Contract Number in the Offers and Awards datasets.
+Standards Request R25001, submitted by Enercross, proposes modification to NAESB WGQ Standard No. 1.4.5 (Scheduled Quantity) to include missing pool volumes in the Scheduled Quantity dataset.
+Standards Request R25002, submitted by Enercross, proposes modification to NAESB WGQ Standard 5.4.25 to make certain information mandatory in the Bid, Offer, and Award Download datasets, and the “Replacement Shipper Contract” data element in the Offer and Award Download datasets.
 Additionally, Standards Request R25003, submitted by Enercross proposes modifications to the timelines included in NAESB WGQ Standard No. 1.3.37 - Nomination Related Standards.
 Mr. Booe stated that these requests were assigned to the WGQ BPS and a meeting was held earlier in the week to begin discussion on these requests.
 He noted that during the meeting, it was agreed that workpapers would be requested to provide additional clarity.
-Mr. Booe stated that a follow-up meeting is scheduled for April 11, 2025 and an agenda will be sent out shortly.
+Mr. Booe stated that a follow-up meeting is scheduled for April 11, 2025, and an agenda will be sent out shortly.
 He encouraged anyone interested in this discussion to participate in the meetings.

 Business Practices Subcommittee (BPS)

-Mr. McClusky provided the update.
+Mr. McCluskey provided the update.
 He noted that the last meeting, held on March 25, 2025, focused on reviewing the four requests from the companies involved.
-A follow-up call is scheduled for April 11, 2025 to continue the discussion.
+A follow-up call is scheduled for April 11, 2025, to continue the discussion.
 Some points from the previous meeting require further clarification, which the parties will provide.
 Mr. McCluskey encouraged anyone interested to participate in the upcoming meeting.
 He concluded by asking if Mr. Schoene had any additional comments.

 Mr. Busch inquired about the meeting announcements, asking whether they would be distributed or if participants needed to find them independently.
 Mr. Booe confirmed that the announcements would be sent to the BPS distribution list and that Mr. Busch should receive the notice.
 Mr. Busch also asked about the meeting time, to which Ms. Nagi clarified that it would be from 1:00 to 3:30 PM Central.